Chè Sâm Bổ Lượng Recipe

 Iced Dessert Drink With Herbal Ingredients

-Interestingly, although people in Southern Vietnam, especially those living in Cho Lon, enjoy Che Sam Bo Luong regularly, many Northerners have never heard of it.
+Interestingly, although people in Southern Vietnam, especially those living in Cho Lon, enjoy this herbal dessert regularly, many Northerners have never heard of it.
 Since Cho Lon is often considered the Chinatown of Saigon, it’s likely the Chinese-Vietnamese here were the ones that brought this dessert to the country.

-This might come as a surprise, but the tools required for this recipe are super simple.
-Prepare the following, and you’re good to go.
+This might come as a surprise, but the tools required for this recipe are super simple such as:

 Ladle For Spooning The Soup